Events

 The objective is to overcome the classic opposition between the supporters of a Green Supporting Factor (for prudential relief due to the lower risk of green assets) and of a Penalizing Factor (to penalize activities that emit high CO2 levels because they are more exposed to transition risks).

-By determining the impacts of these two approaches on project financing, on the internal profitability of banks, and on credit growth or contraction, I4CE demonstrates that prudential tools are perhaps a response to a risk problem, but they do not sufficiently respond to the challenges of the transition.
+By determining the impacts of these two approaches on project financing, on the internal profitability of banks, and on credit growth or contraction, I4CE has demonstrated that prudential tools are perhaps a response to a risk problem, but they do not sufficiently respond to the challenges of the transition.
 Apart from the scheduled exit from fossil fuel activities for which a strong and localized penalizing factor may be possible, the other impacts on the transition of these devices are negligible or even counterproductive.

 Moderation by :